>

 Danny Spooner sang Jack Orion live in June 2007 in concerts with the Australian Chamber Orchestra.
 A recording of these concerts was released in 2017 on his download album Enchanted: Live in Concert.

 Paul Davenport sang Glasgerion in 2011 on his and Liz Davenport’s Hallamshire Traditions CD Spring Tide Rising.
-They commented in their liner notes:
+They noted:

 This is a ballad which is based on the archaic and repellent notion that once a woman has lost her virginity she is somewhat ‘soiled’.
 The story is very old and is believed to be from a Welsh original, hence the protagonists name which translates as ‘Geriant the Blue Bard’ or in Welsh, ‘Bard Glas Geraint’.
 The notion of musical ability as being somehow ‘magical’ is at the core of this story of betrayal and suicide.
 This is basically Child’s A text with the stanzas re-arranged to fit Child’s initial verse.
 The tune is by Paul.